lvivtotoro/computercraft/midos/README.md

 Midos is a Win10-like operating system for ComputerCraft computers.

 ## .midos File Format
+Midos does not run Lua programs like most systems do.
+It has it's own file format which acts like an executable file.

 The Midos file format is simple, yet hard to remember as there will be at least 254 commands.
 (254 because if there will be more than 255, I need to create a complex command that uses 2 bytes.)
 (Same goes for 65535, but there probably wont be that many commands.)